Top 5 Taxes for Small Businesses

 Understanding what taxes you need to pay is important.
 If you are working for someone, this is all taken care of for you by your employer.
 If you are a sole trader, self-employed or own your own business, then it’s your responsibility to not only understand tax payments but to pay it as well.

-At VW Taxation, we provide accounting services for a range of small business across the Hampshire area and we know sorting out tax obligations can get quite complicated for many.
+At VW Taxation, we provide accounting services for a range of small business across the Hampshire and West Sussex area and we know sorting out tax obligations can get quite complicated for many.
 To help, here’s our quick guide of what you should be paying.

 1. Income Tax

 The most common form of taxation is income tax and anyone who works and earns over the threshold has to pay it.
 If you are a sole trader, you will be subject to the same rates as any normal employee.

 - Up to £12,500, you pay no tax.

 - Between £12,5001 and £50,000 the tax rate is 20%.